What are somatostatin analogues?

 Somatostatin does a number of things.
 It slows down or stops the production of a number of hormones such as insulin and gut hormones.
 It also controls the emptying of the stomach and bowel.

 A somatostatin analogue is a man made (synthetic) version of somatostatin.
 It slows down the production of hormones, especially the growth hormone and serotonin.
-This helps to control the symptoms of carcinoid syndrome such as diarrhoea and flushing of the skin.
+This helps to control the symptoms such as diarrhoea and flushing of the skin.
 It may also shrink the NET.

 How you have somatostatin analogues